 Data encryption is extremely important for those who store sensitive information in digital format.
 Medical Doctors often store their data like casual PC users.
 The only protection used in many cases is an OS password.
-Sadly, this security measure can be easily overridden if an intruder takes your hard drive out of computer and plugs it into a different one as an external drive.
+Sadly, this security measure can be easily overridden if an intruder takes your hard drive out of the computer and plugs it into a different one as an external drive.

 This is a good idea if you need to protect your sensitive data and make the medium which contains it unreadable in the case of theft.
 We recommend to do it using an external hard drive.
-You can find many different encryption tools that encrypt storage devices on all of the popular operating systems including Windows, Mac and Linux.
+You can find many different encryption tools that encrypt storage devices on all of the popular operating systems including Windows, Mac, and Linux.
 Many Linux distributions can also encrypt the OS hard drive as well.
-You can also use back-up tools that store files in encrypted form and optionally ask for a decryption password.
+You can also use backup tools that store files in encrypted form and optionally ask for a decryption password.

 Web browser extensions can also be helpful to any user facing a web threat.